Skip to content

 Do I pay a VA funding fee when refinancing?

-The IRRRL, a VA streamlined refinance, replaces your current VA loan with a new one at a lower interest rate.
-This option simplifies the process, requiring minimal paperwork to get approved.
+Also known as the VA streamline refinance, the IRRRL replaces your current VA loan with a new one at a lower interest rate.
+It requires no appraisal and minimal paperwork.

 VA-Backed Cash-Out Refinance